mastering-microservices/tutorial_en/microservices/microservices.md

 > Remark : H2 is the database system for `dev` porfile.
 A port conflit de port (`3306`) between the mysql container used by the gateway and the mysql container used by the gateway used by microservice.

-Have a look on the OpenAPI descriptor
+When the microservice 'productorder' is ready (Message `Application 'productorder' is running!
+Access URLs:` in the console), have a look on the [OpenAPI descriptor](http://localhost:8081/v3/api-docs)
 ```bash
 wget http://localhost:8081/v3/api-docs -O openapi.json
 jq "." openapi.json